Whether you've got a big backyard or a small apartment balcony, here's how to design the ultimate outdoor kitchen and barbecue area.

-What is a duplex and should you build one?
+What is a duplex and how do you insure one?

-Thanks to the duplex residential building, it is possible to build two homes for the price of one on a block of land.
+As urban areas continue to grow and housing demands increases, innovative housing solutions are becoming popular.
+Thanks to the duplex residential building, it is possible to build two homes instead of one on a block of land.

 What is a duplex?

 A duplex is a residential building containing two homes that share a common wall but sits on separate titles.
-So, a duplex looks like one house, shares the same roof, and are mirror images of one another.
+A duplex may look like one house, but it's really two homes that share the same roof and are mirror images of one another.

 Bear in mind, building a duplex is not a DIY type of project.
 You’re going to need to call in the experts.